-Regardless of the argument to --pages, OCRmyPDF will optimize all pages in the file and convert it to PDF/A, unless you disable those options.
+Regardless of the argument to --pages, OCRmyPDF will optimize all pages/images in the file and convert it to PDF/A, unless you disable those options.
+Both of these steps are "whole file" operations.
 In this example, we want to OCR only the title and otherwise change the PDF as little as possible: